telerik/kendo-ui-core/docs/controls/charts/appearance.md

 ---
 title: Appearance
-page_title: Instructions for Kendo UI DataViz Chart Widget appearance
+page_title: Appearance | Kendo UI Charts
-description: How to control the appearance of the chart, change the theme of the widget and manage the animated transitions.
+description: "Learn how to control the appearance of Kendo UI Charts, change their themes and manage their animated transitions."
+slug: appearance_charts_widget
-position: 5
+position: 6
 ---

-## Chart Appearance
+# Appearance

-The appearance of the Chart is controlled with style options.

-This is in contrast with the other components in the suite that use CSS for styling.
+The appearance of Kendo UI Charts is controlled via style options unlike the other Kendo UI components in the suite, which use CSS for styling.

-### Chart structure
+## Chart Structure

-The main building blocks of the chart are:
+The main building blocks of a Kendo UI Chart are:

 *   Title
 *   Legend